 by Amanda Kool

-Reviewed by D C White
+Review by D C White

-Tallwood is based on the premise that, at some point in the not-too-distant future, beings from another place come to Earth.
+Tallwood is based on the premise that, at some point in the not-too-distant future, beings from another place will come to Earth.
 They are death incarnate, attacking and killing every human they can find.
 Earth’s governments are overwhelmed.
 A few humans survive by going underground, or by populating bunkers, old dams, etc. The story takes place 160 years into this new paradigm.

 The novel starts with some heavy world-building, during which we are introduced to a bewildering array of characters.
 Unfortunately, these characters are not distinctly drawn enough to stand apart from each other, and they begin to blur together.
 For example, the heroes don’t seem to grow all that much.
 Each seems to represent a stock emotion, and none of them change over time.
-At first it seemed like the material was to be for Young Adults, as no characters were over twenty-five.
-That changed later, but only in the sense that older characters are introduced.
+At first it seems like the material is for Young Adults, as no characters are over twenty-five.
+That changes later, but only in the sense that older characters are introduced.

-In the second half of the book, the Johns seem to take a back seat as our characters now have to deal with a newly discovered serial killer, and the consequences that flow from that.
+In the second half of the book, the Johns seem to take a back seat as our characters now must deal with a newly discovered serial killer, and the consequences that flow from that.
 As a result, many of the things we learned in the first half of the book are forgotten or ignored.
-For the first half of the book no-one could walk above ground without taking major precautions against the Johns, and even then, they had a high mortality rate.
+For the first half of the book no one could walk above ground without first taking major precautions against the Johns, and, even then, they had a high mortality rate.
 In the second half of the story, we see the mass migration of an entire city with few, if any, ill-effects.
 At the start of the novel even a single John is incredibly hard to avoid and almost impossible to kill, but by the end they are being dispatched with ease.

 Ultimately, however, the novel does not succeed for the simple reason that nothing happens.
 No problems are resolved, no characters exhibit emotional growth, and, at the end of the story, the readers find themselves at the same place as where they came in.
 Don’t be fooled by the setting up of the Johns as the major villains into thinking this story might be about humanity finally finding a way to throw off their oppressors and emerging from their warrens to become masters of their own planet once more.
 Don’t make the mistake of thinking that the mystery of the Johns will be solved.
 In short, do not expect anything from this novel, and you won’t be disappointed.
 But in the end, why do we read novels at all?

-Overall rating: 1 out of 5 stars
+Overall Rating: 1 out of 5 stars